-This is a long piece from Chapter 4 and it was entitled: “THE ORIGINAL BIRDS AND THE MEAN MACHINE” and also featured an extensive profile of Jonathan Ogden.
+This is Chapter 4 entitled: “THE ORIGINAL BIRDS AND THE MEAN MACHINE” and also featured an extensive profile of Jonathan Ogden.
 Here is the original, unedited, unaltered piece on the Ray Lewis that I knew in the early days and where we were in April 2001:

 There is no way anyone would have dared predict the greatness of Lewis five years ago coming out of the University of Miami as a very undersized junior linebacker.
 Twenty-three different franchises passed on the future Hall of Famer on that day in April 1996, including the Ravens when they selected Ogden.
 Now, with 20/20 hindsight and the clarity of a Super Bowl championship and MVP trophy, he would have easily been the first player taken in the draft.

 His true impact on every game since the Ravens’ inception has been very clear to only one segment of the population: the fans who watch the Ravens play every week.
 And up until the 2000 playoffs, that made up a very small segment of NFL fans.
 The lowly Ravens, with their lack of identity, wins and major-market appeal, were about as far down the food chain as could be found in the league.
 The Ravens had never even sniffed a Monday Night Football appearance.